cfoust/sour/README.md

 * [X] Evict the previous map from memory when we change maps
 * [ ] Better development experience with simple docker-compose setup
 * [ ] Better documentation on services, how to build assets, et cetera
+* [ ] Allow for providing the desired maps in an image as a build argument
 * [ ] Support all player models (right now it's just snout)
 * [ ] Add CTF assets to the base game
 * [ ] Explore running Sour in a Web Worker rather than the rendering thread